robaho/jnatsd/readme.md

 The original is written is Go.

+**Recent Changes**

+TLS connections are now fully supported.

+Most simple options, like 'verbose' work.

 **ToDo**

 Need to support "router mode".

-Add TLS connections.

-Need to implement server and client options.
+Need to support authorization using client certificates.

 Use binary search for matching subscriptions.